utakamo/oasis/README.md

 `
 {"jsonrpc":"2.0","id":1,"result":[0,{"id":"6413522354","content":"Hello! 😊  How can I help you today?  \n\nDo you have any questions about your OpenWrt setup or would you like some assistance with it? \n","title":"OpenWrtConfigurationAssistance"}]}
 `
+The AI's response in the initial conversation includes a chat ID (Ex: `6413522354`).
+To continue the conversation, you need to include this chat ID when sending a message."

 ## 3. Send user message (Subsequent conversations)
 - [Request]